stellanjoh2/gridzone/README.md

 ## 🎯 **Learning Journey**

-This project represents my **first foray into web development**, where I learned:
+This project represents my **first foray into web development**, where I gained knowledge in:

 - **3D graphics programming** with WebGL and Three.js
 - **Game development fundamentals** including physics, collision detection, and game loops